 - The impact of a chair or any material on the existing floor.

 Above explained all the ways are the reason for the impact of noise and due to them the vibrations in the structure of the building.
 These vibrations cause resonance in the structure, which transmits from one place to another and will start vibrating the air particles and reach your ear.

-Ideally, all the structure borne noise generated in solid materials like wooden, steel, concrete, etc. Hence here the origin is not any noise source but the impact of objects which makes the real difference of Structure borne noise from Airborne noise.
+Ideally, all the structure-borne noise is generated in solid materials like wood, steel, concrete, etc. Hence here the origin is not any noise source but the impact of objects which makes the real difference between Structure borne noise from Airborne noise.

 How Both Airborne and Structure Borne Noise Are Closely Related

 Here is the major highlight to learn:

 - In our previous learning, the only difference we found is the origin of the noise, where airborne noise is generated due to a sound source however the structure-borne noise is due to the impact of the objects.

 - End transmission to the hearing of the noise is only possible through the atmosphere air as every noise by creates vibrations will reach the human ear through only air.